Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: The QSS scheme based on the hypercycle access structure containing three hyperedges

-\textbf{(1.2)} After Alice confirms that participant $P_{j_i}^{(i)}$ has received the information particle sequence and decoy particle sequence, Alice announces the positions of these $n_E$ decoy particles. $P_{j_i}^{(i)}$ uses the decoy particle sequence (20) received by the $H_{K_{j_{i}}^{(0,i)}}(x_{0},x_{i})$-th group of unbiased basis measurement and calculates the error rate of the measurement results.
-If the error rate is higher than the pre-set threshold, $P_{j_i}^{(i)}$ will stop this round and start a new one; otherwise, $P_{j_i}^{(i)}$ uses the Information Particle Sequence received by the $H_{K_{j_{i}}^{(0,i)}}(x_{0},x_{i})$-th group of unbiased basis measurement.
-If the measurement results are all equal, $P_{j_i}^{(i)}$ saves this result as their own share.
-Otherwise, $P_{j_i}^{(i)}$ requests Alice to start a new round again until the obtained measurement results are all equal.
+\textbf{(1.2)} After Alice confirms that $P_{j_i}^{(i)}$ has received the $n_I+n_E$ particles, Alice announces the positions of these $n_E$ decoy particles. $P_{j_i}^{(i)}$ uses the $H_{K_{j_{i}}^{(0,i)}}(x_{0},x_{i})$-th group of unbiased basis to measure these decoy particles (21), and calculates the error rate of the measurement results.
+If the error rate is higher than the pre-set threshold, $P_{j_i}^{(i)}$ will stop this round and start a new one; otherwise, $P_{j_i}^{(i)}$ uses the $H_{K_{j_{i}}^{(0,i)}}(x_{0},x_{i})$-th group of unbiased basis to measure the information particles received.
+If the measurement results are all identical to each other, $P_{j_i}^{(i)}$ saves this result as his own share.
+Otherwise, $P_{j_i}^{(i)}$ requests Alice to start a new round again until the measurement results are identical to each other.

 \textbf{(2) For the access structure $\varGamma_{2,1}$}